-TO: calendar year the following 20 hereby is e pool water during the or the following uses at Amount Uses Locations s - 414 conditions: The honoring of of your req uest is contingent ubject to the following amended Judg ing the calendar year 20 a api-Cummin as computed in accounts Water L ordance with are to pay for exchange Paragraph 16(h) of the ity of Tehachapi, et al., Agricultural Muni icipal & Industrial Term M & I Price per Acre Total Amount: per Acre Foot: Amount: Price per Acre Foot: Total Amount: six (6) equal m of the aggregate of mounts stated above in Cummings County
+TO:

+Please take notice that your request to purchase exchange pool water during the calendar year 20 hereby is honored as to the following amounts, and for the following uses at the following locations:

+Amount Uses Locations ·

+The honoring of your request is contingent upon and subject to the following conditions:

+You hereby are further notified that the price which you are to pay for exchange pool water during the calendar year 20 as computed in accordance with Paragraph 16(h) of the amended Judgment in Tehachapi-Cummings County Water District v.
+City of Tehachapi, et al., Kern County Superior Court No. 97210, is as follows:

+Agricultural Municipal & Industrial Term M & I Price per Acre Foot: Price per Acre Foot: Price per Acre Foot: Total Amount: Total Amount: Total Amount:

+You are to remit payments of the aggregate of the total amounts stated above in six (6) equal monthly installments of \$ directly to Tehachapi-Cummings County